Qazalbash/Emulated-Graphical-Pipeline/log.md

+# July 17, 2022

+The code got completed.
+It was a pretty hard journey.

+# July 15, 2022

+I had meeting with Dr Waqar, he suggested me to re-write the code.

+# July 14, 2022

+The shader problem almost got solve.

+# July 13, 2022

+The shaders had some problems, therefore I look into it.

 # July 8, 2022

 I was out of patience with the error and that was taking too much time.
 I asked Dr Waqar, but the eid has come so the process is halt hopefully he will answer the question after Eid.